txzhao/Model-Control-RCV/progress_log.md

   - Decided to work to divide upon: 1 person will rescale the skeleton of the car, 2 persons will redfine the interface and implement PI, the last person will read on MPC.
 - **next move:**
   - Implement PI-controller that controlls a desired velocity and steering.

+### 2017-11-21

+- **done:**
+  - Managed to show the states in terminal as ROS runs, good for debugging.
+  - Had a meeting with Gonzalo (PHD who previously worked on the RCV).
+Told us to remember to update time delay to 0.1 when MPC in ROS
+- **next move:**
+  - Implement PI-controller that controlls a desired velocity and steering.